Evan Morgan, 2nd Viscount Tredegar: Life

-He was the son of Courtenay Morgan, 1st Viscount Tredegar, of Tredegar Park, Monmouthshire, Wales, and Lady Katharine Carnegie.
-The 13th Duke of Bedford described the Tredegar family as "the oddest family I have ever met".
+He was the son of Courtenay Morgan, 1st Viscount Tredegar, and Lady Katharine Carnegie, daughter of the 9th Earl of Southesk.

-The 2nd Viscount was educated at Eton College and Christ Church, Oxford University.
+Morgan was educated at Eton College and Christ Church, Oxford University.
 While working as private secretary to a government minister, W. C. Bridgeman, in 1917, he became friendly with another Oxford man, the poet Robert Graves, who had been a school friend of Evan's cousin, Raymond Rodakowski.
 They shared an interest in both poetry and the supernatural.

 A Roman Catholic convert, Morgan was a Chamberlain of the Sword and Cape to Popes Benedict XV and Pius XI.
-An accomplished occultist, he was hailed by Aleister Crowley as Adept of Adepts.
+An accomplished occultist, he was hailed by Aleister Crowley as the 'Adept of Adepts'.In 1929, he unsuccessfully stood as the Conservative candidate for Limehouse.
+After the death of his father, in 1934, he took possession of the family seat of Tredegar House, near Newport, where he had a menagerie of animals and birds.
+He dedicated one room, his 'magik room', to his study of the occult.

-He fought in the First World War, gaining the rank of lieutenant in the service of the Welsh Guards.
+He fought in the First World War, gaining the rank of Lieutenant in the service of the Welsh Guards, and in 1930 was appointed an honorary Colonel.
 During the Second World War with MI8, his responsibility was to monitor carrier pigeons.
 He carelessly let slip on occasion departmental secrets to two girl guides and was court martialled but not sent to jail or worse.

-In 1929, he unsuccessfully stood as the Conservative candidate for Limehouse.
-After the death of his father, in May 1934, he took possession of the family seat of Tredegar House, near Newport, where he lived alone with a menagerie of animals and birds.
-He dedicated one room, his 'magik room', to his study of the occult.

-Morgan provided inspiration for the characters of Ivor Lombard in Aldous Huxley's 1921 Crome Yellow, and for Eddie Monteith in Ronald Firbank's The Flower Beneath the Foot.
+Morgan provided inspiration for the character "Ivor Lombard" in Aldous Huxley's 1921 Crome Yellow, and for Eddie Monteith in Ronald Firbank's The Flower Beneath the Foot.

 He was decorated with the following awards: